Find out more about cookies

 Even if your existing smart meter isn’t one that is compatible with our systems, we’d still love for you to join Tonik.
 Your smart meter will just be treated like a traditional meter and you’ll just need to provide manual meter readings each month if you’d like accurate bills.

-Our nationwide smart meter rollout starts in January 2018.
+Our nationwide smart meter rollout is underway.
 Every household in the UK should be offered a smart meter by their energy supplier by 2020 – so we’ll be getting in touch with our existing members region-by-region to arrange smart meter installation appointments.

 With each new smart meter installation, our members also have the option to receive an IHD.
 These digital devices can sit inside your home and take information from your smart meter to show you in near real time how much energy you're using in pounds and pence.